Mazari (Arab tribe): Origins

-Liwa
+Liwa Oasis

-The Liwa Oasis was the homeplace of many of the Mazari, where they were the principal property owners among the six Bani Yas tribes in the area, consisting of some 315 houses at the turn of the 20th century.
+The Liwa Oasis was the homeplace of many of the Mazari, the principal Bedouin section of the Bani Yas confederation, where the U.K. Memorial continued to list them as the principal property owners among the six Bani Yas tribes in the area, recording 142 families in 1951 and 151 families in 1954 and consisting of some 315 houses at the turn of the 20th century according to J. G. Lorimer.
 They were closely associated with the Marar tribe at Liwa.
 At that time there were also some 300 Mazari at Al Khan in Sharjah and 500 in the areas of Adhen and Asimah.
-Those of the Mazari who settled in Dubai came to consider themselves as apart from the Bani Yas.
+Those of the Mazari who settled in Dubai came to consider themselves as apart from the Bani Yas as a result of political disputes with former rulers of Abu Dhabi.
 The area around Wadi Helou in the Hajar Mountains of Sharjah is also an area of Mazari settlement.
 They were herdsmen and records show they settled into an agrarian existence in the oasis following the decline in the value of camels and the use of traditional camel trains which took place in the Trucial States during the early 20th century.
-They were also involved in the seasonal pearl fisheries.
-Like their Bedouin counterparts the Manasir, many Mazari found employment in the burgeoning oil industry as modernisation forced changes in the lifestyle of the Bedouin of the area.
+Despite this settlement pattern, the Mazari continued to practice seasonal pastoralism, accompanying their camel herds during the winter months to grazing areas in Dhafrah or Khatam.
+They were also involved in the seasonal pearl fisheries, owning boats that were launched from Bandar Rudaim and nearby coastal inlets closest to their Liwa settlements.

+Over time, the Mazari acquired additional date gardens in Liwa villages where they had not previously been recorded.
+This development suggests a gradual shift toward a more sedentary lifestyle during the first half of the twentieth century, likely influenced by the declining economic importance of camels as the primary means of desert transport.
+Many Mazari sold substantial portions of their herds to raise cash for purchasing date gardens, thereby increasing their access to their staple food, dates.
+During the early decades of the century, this transition coincided with similar movements among other Bani Yas groups who were able to acquire property in the Buraimi villages.
+Like their Bedouin counterparts the Manasir, many Mazari found temporary employment in the burgeoning oil industries of neighboring countries as modernisation forced changes in the lifestyle of the Bedouin of the area.
+Maintaining date gardens, which could be managed by female or elderly family members, was often considered more practical as a form of economic security than retaining large camel herds vulnerable to raiding.
 The Mazari also formed the second largest Bedouin contingent among the Ruler's retainers, being said to be loyal and "in their bedu fashion, disciplined."